Ginxss/tfds/README.md

 ---

 ### Constructor
-Default constructor with type `int` and initial capacitity 10:
+Default constructor with type `int` and initial capacity 10:
 ```
 tf::array<int> array;
 ```
-A custom initial capacity, in this case 100, can be set in the Constructor:
+A custom initial capacity, in this case 100, can be set in the constructor:
 ```
 tf::array<int> array(100);
 ```